OOPSpam/blog/_posts/2023-10-06-spam-protection-for-bricks.md

 [Bricks](https://bricksbuilder.io/) is a popular new website builder for WordPress.
 Like other page builders, it includes [a form element](https://academy.bricksbuilder.io/article/form-element/).
 Typically, page builders are in the form of plugins, but Bricks is a theme.
 Its performance and lightness are highly praised.
 It's important to note that Bricks Builder is a premium theme, which means there is no free version available.

 In this post, we will explore the spam filtering options for Bricks Form Element.
-The tool includes two integrated options out of the box: reCAPTCHA and hCaptcha (since version 1.9.2).
+The tool includes two integrated options out of the box: reCAPTCHA and hCAPTCHA (since version 1.9.2).
 But you can also use other third party anti-spam plugins like ours, [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) and set up a honeypot field yourself.

 {% include toc.md %}